bitjson/s18n/README.md

 ```

 ### s18n.extractFiles(glob, [extract options,] callback(err, locale))
 The extract method is asynchronous and accepts a [globby](https://github.com/sindresorhus/globby) glob, an `extract options` object (optional), and a callback.
-The method asynchronous extracts localizations from each file selected by the glob and combines them into a single `locale` object.
+The method asynchronously extracts localizations from each file selected by the glob and combines them into a single `locale` object.

 ```js
 var s18n = require('s18n');